petrukhnov/reflection-toolbox/personal/readme.md

 ### Why values?

-Understanding own values allow us make decision easier and focused on long term benefits.
+Understanding own values allow us make decision easier and focused on long-term benefits.
 Explicitly outlining own values bring confidence in actions.
 The way we choose to behave reflects our values.
 Our values are extensions of ourselves.

 **Values -> Vision -> Goals -> Validation -> Requirements -> Actions**